ReconfigureIO/UX/docs/source/welcome.rst

 6th September
 ^^^^^^^^^^^^^
 A beta release of our new compiler, rio, is released.
-To activate the new compiler for your projects you just need to include the following line in your project's ``reco.yml`` file:
+To use the new compiler version for a project, just include the line shown highlighted below in your project's ``reco.yml`` file:

 .. code-block:: shell
    :emphasise-lines: 4

     memory_interface: smi
     memory_width: 64